 Skin care in hospital

-During a stay in hospital, your skin may be affected by the hospital environment, your mobility, your hydration and diet, and your physical condition.
+During a stay in hospital, your skin may be affected by the hospital environment, staying in bed or sitting in one position for too long, whether you are eating and drinking enough, and your physical condition.
 Ask hospital staff to regularly check your skin, particularly if you feel any pain.

 There are some things that you can do to look after your skin, including: